regawaras/comfyui-with-nix-shell-or-flakes/README.md

 Visit NVIDIA's CUDA GPUs page (https://developer.nvidia.com/cuda-gpus) and find your GPU model to see its compute capability.

 ## Compatibility Check
 Once you know your GPU's sm_XX value, ensure it is supported by the CUDA Toolkit version provided by Nixpkgs.
-Generally, newer CUDA versions support a wide range ofolder GPUs, but very old GPUs might not be supported by the latest CUDA.
+Generally, newer CUDA versions support a wide range of older GPUs, but very old GPUs might not be supported by the latest CUDA.

 If you require a specific CUDA Toolkit version not provided by default, advanced users can modify the shell.nix (or flake.nix) to specify a different cudaPackages derivation (e.g., pkgs.cudaPackages_11_8.cudatoolkit for CUDA 11.8).